Supercavitation: Applications

-Iran claimed to have successfully tested its first supercavitation torpedo, the Hoot (Whale), on 2–3 April 2006.
+The USA also released information about supercavitating antiship torpedoes in 2004, prompting several navies to fast-follow.
+In 2006, German weapons manufacturer Diehl BGT Defence announced their own supercavitating torpedo, the Barracuda, now officially named Superkavitierender Unterwasserlaufkörper (supercavitating underwater projectile).
+According to Diehl, it reaches speeds greater than 400 km/h.
+The same year, Iran claimed to have successfully tested its first supercavitation torpedo, the Hoot (Whale), on 2–3 April 2006.
 Some sources have speculated it is based on the Russian VA-111 Shkval supercavitation torpedo, which travels at the same speed.
 Russian Foreign Minister Sergey Lavrov denied supplying Iran with the technology.

-In 2004, DARPA announced the Underwater Express program, a research and evaluation program to demonstrate the use of supercavitation for a high-speed underwater craft application.
+In 2004, the US DARPA also announced the Underwater Express program, a research and evaluation program to demonstrate the use of supercavitation for a high-speed underwater craft application.
 The US Navy's ultimate goal is a new class of underwater craft for littoral missions that can transport small groups of navy personnel or specialized military cargo at speeds up to 100 knots.
-DARPA awarded contracts to Northrop Grumman and General Dynamics Electric Boat in late 2006.
-In 2009, DARPA announced progress on a new class of submarine:
+DARPA awarded contracts to Northrop Grumman and General Dynamics Electric Boat in late 2006, although Electric Boat struggled to build even a scale model.
+By 2014, Juliet Marine Systems had a prototype ship named the Ghost, a supercavitating catamaran, prompting the Chinese Navy to attempt to build their own.
+Two years later, R&D continued in the US.

-A prototype ship named the Ghost, uses supercavitation to propel itself atop two struts with sharpened edges.
-It was designed for stealth operations by Gregory Sancoff of Juliet Marine Systems.
-The vessel rides smoothly in choppy water and has reached speeds of 29 knots.

-The Chinese Navy and US Navy are reportedly working on their own supercavitating submarines using technical information obtained on the Russian VA-111 Shkval supercavitation torpedo.

-A supercavitating propeller uses supercavitation to reduce water skin friction and increase propeller speed.
-The design is used in military applications, high-performance racing boats, and model racing boats.
-It operates fully submerged with wedge-shaped blades to force cavitation on the entire forward face, starting at the leading edge.
-Since the cavity collapses well behind the blade, the supercavitating propeller avoids spalling damage caused by cavitation, which is a problem with conventional propellers.

-Supercavitating ammunition is used with German (Heckler & Koch P11) and Russian underwater firearms, and other similar weapons.
+In 2025, the South Korean ADD began trials of their own supercavitating underwater vehicle.